-Murf started reading Guards!
-Guards! by Terry Pratchett
+Murf started reading Men at Arms by Terry Pratchett

 "Why, yes, I am still upset that the Library of Alexandria burnt down"